Government shutdown means closing off Twitter accounts, too

 The US government shutdown has now closed off social media, too.

-The messages vary in language, with national parks like Yellowstone writing "during a federal government shutdown, we do not monitor or update social media," while the Justice Department, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and US Immigrations and Customs Enforcement wrote, "Due to the lapse in appropriations, this account will not be updated regularly."
+The messages vary in language, with national parks like Yellowstone writing "during a federal government shutdown, we do not monitor or update social media."
+The Justice Department, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and US Immigrations and Customs Enforcement wrote, "Due to the lapse in appropriations, this account will not be updated regularly."

 Multiple embassies around the world, including in Israel -- where Vice President Mike Pence is visiting -- tweeted that their social media feeds would not be updated during the shutdown.